LandazuriPaul/nest-react/README.md

 4. Change the frontend debug `LOGGER_PREFIX` which is set in the [`config.ts`](./packages/frontend/src/config.ts) file.
 For more information, see the frontend README section [Debug library](./packages/frontend#debug-library).

+5. Adapt the `packages/frontend/public` folder to your project (with your icons, manifest, robots.txt files).

 ## Installation

 1. Basic requirements to run the repository: